simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

 ![Workflow Permissions](./docs/media/screenshots/workflow-permissions.png)

+Next go to settings -> rules - > rulesets and create a new ruleset

+give it a name of your choice e.g `ruleset-protect-staging+production`

+Set in the `Bypass list` - `Organization admin` as an exemption.

+Set the target branches

+`staging`
+`production`

+Now set the following branch rules

+`Restrict deletions`
+`Require a pull request before merging`
+- Required approvals - 1
+- Dismiss stale pull request approvals when new commits are pushed
+- Require approval of the most recent reviewable push
+- Require conversation resolution before merging `Require status checks to pass`
+`Block force pushes`

 6. **Update Terraform Variables**: Modify the `terraform` block in your `.tf` files to match your Jamf Pro instance details.
 For example: